 Deliberate Practice Phase: This occurs between the first and second weekends of the course.
-Candidates are required to complete assignments as explained in the DCC.
+Candidates are required to complete assignments as explained in the LC.

 Practical Testing Phase: Candidates must attend the second weekend and do the practical testing.
 Candidates register for both weekends upfront and must attend the pre-determined second weekend of the course.
 Candidates cannot attend any "second weekend" they wish.